2 Sample size for a fixed design

 2.4 A period naming utility

 We will want to make it clear upon return from any sample size computation what enrollment periods and failure rate periods were assumed.
 A simple period naming function will make this possible.
-We define the function nameperiod()
+We define the function nameperiod() and provide an initial example:

 Now we consider enrollment period durations, convert these to cumulative durations and name them.